 Computer Science Associate Professor Mehran Sahami teaching a class in the NVIDIA Auditorium, Huang Engineering Center.
 Photo: Norbert von der Groeben.

-Despite this legacy, however, about a half-decade ago computer science faculty at Stanford decided it was time for a change.
-And so, the department that virtually invented computer science as an academic discipline in the United States decided to re-invent itself and the curriculum that had made Stanford a leader, and the Department of Computer Science one of the top programs in the world.
+Despite this legacy, however, in 2008 computer science faculty at Stanford decided it was time for a change.
+And so, the department that virtually invented computer science as an academic discipline in the United States reinvented itself and the curriculum that had made Stanford a leader and the Department of Computer Science one of the top programs in the world.
 Oversight of the effort fell to Associate Chair for Education Mehran Sahami, and a committee of his fellow faculty members.

 “Undergraduate computer science enrollment at Stanford had been on a rollercoaster, rising high with the dotcom boom in the late 90s and then plummeting,” said Sahami, who is a former research scientist at Google and now the Robert and Ruth Halperin University Fellow in Undergraduate Education.

 The Bureau of Labor Statistics projects that from 2008 through 2018 there are three jobs awaiting every newly minted computer science graduate.
 “We needed to make the major more attractive, to show that computer science isn’t just sitting in a cube all day.
 Computer science is about having real impact in the world,” the professor explained.